Blackfin cisco: Taxonomy

 The species was first mentioned by P.R.
 Hoy 1872, attributing Gill as the species authority, but Gill's manuscript was never published.
 The first valid description of this species is attributed to James Wood Milner in 1874.

 The taxonomy of C. nigripinnis, along with other ciscoes in the C. artedi complex, is unresolved.
 C. nigripinnis was recognized by W.N.
 Koelz in 1929 to consist of four subspecies, but he had difficulty distinguishing some specimens from C. kiyi.
 The subspecies he named were C. n. nigripinnis in Lake Huron and Lake Michigan, C. n. cyanopterus in Lake Superior, C. n. prognathus in Lake Ontario and C. n. regalis in Lake Nipigon.
 C. n. cyanopterus was later synonymized with C. zenithicus, and C. n. prognathus was declared a nomen dubium.
 Specimens from inland lakes in central Canada are generally regarded to be C. artedi.

 Turgeon and Bernatchez proposed in 2003 to merge several cisco species, including the blackfin cisco, into the taxon C. artedi sensu lato.

 Description

 It was a dark silvery color, with a dark green to black back, and pink or purple on the sides; the outer half of the fins was black.
 Blackfin ciscoes measured up to 510 mm (21 inches in length).
-Its preferred habitat was cold lakes at depths of up to 180 metres.
+Its preferred habitat was cold lakes at depths of up to 180 m.